 Unused or expired medication can pose a risk to children, family members, and the environment.
 It can also be misused or abused, leading to serious complications, overdose, even death.

-You can dispose of unused or expired medication safely, easily, confidentially, and for free in a Drug Collection Kiosk at the Danville Police Department.
-The kiosk is open to all residents, Monday – Friday from 8:30 am to 5:00 pm -- no questions asked.
+You can dispose of the unused or expired medication safely, easily, confidentially, and for free in a Drug Collection Kiosk at the Danville Police Department.
+The kiosk is open to all residents, Monday through Friday from 8:30 am to 5 pm with no questions asked.
 This is a safe, effective, and sustainable way to dispose of prescription substances.

 - Liquids in glass or leak-proof containers

 - Over-the-Counter medications

 - Bloody or infectious waste